lebpac/lebpac.github.io/programs-winter.md

 ---
 layout: page
-title: Winter After-School Programs
+title: After-School Programs
 ---

-January to March 2024 After-School Programs
+January to March 2024 After School Programs

-Tennis: Coach Carlos is planning on offering tennis lessons again in the winter.
+🎾 Tennis: Coach Carlos is planning on offering tennis lessons again in the winter.
 We are awaiting some dates from the school board before he can finalize his bookings.
 Thanks for your patience!

 ## Mondays

-#### Wize Computing — 3D Modeling, Design and Printing
+#### Wize Computing — 3D Modeling, Design and Printing 🖨️
 - Grade 3 to 5
-- January 29 to March 11 (no class on February 19), 6 sessions
+- January 29 to March 11 (no class on February 19)
 - 3:05 to 4:35 pm in the music room
-- $220 + $25 annual registration fee (if not a previous student)
+- 6 sessions for $220 + $25 annual registration fee (if not a previous student)

 {% include link.html link="https://app.amilia.com/store/en/wize-academy-of-vancouver-south-richmond/shop/programs/96476" text="📋 Learn more and sign up for Wize Computing" %}

 ## Tuesdays

-#### Lights Up Musical Theatre - "Toy Story"
+#### Lights Up Musical Theatre - "Toy Story" 🎭
 - Grades 1+ (split by age)
-- January 16 to March 12, 9 sessions
+- January 16 to March 12
 - 3:05 to 5:15 pm in the music room
-- $345
+- 9 sessions for $345

 {% include link.html link="https://lightsuptheatre.ca/afterschool/lecolebilingue/" text="📋 Learn more and sign up for Lights Up Musical Theatre" %}

 ## Wednesdays

-#### Petit Architect — Design and Architecture in French!
+#### Petit Architect — Design and Architecture in French! 🏛
 - Grades 2 to 7
-- January 17 to March 13, 9 sessions
+- January 17 to March 13
 - 3:15 to 4:45 pm in the music room (on February 14, early dismissal day, class will run from 2:15 - 3:45 pm)
-- $280
+- 9 sessions for $280

 {% include link.html link="https://campscui.active.com/orgs/PetitArchitectDesignforKids?season=3399835&session=61157442" text="📋 Learn more and sign up for Petit Architect" %}

 #### Wize Computing — Two options!
-- Engineering and Robotics with Lego Spike & WeDo for Grades 1 to 3
+- Engineering and Robotics with Lego Spike & WeDo for Grades 1 to 3 🤖
-- Coding, Designing & Modding with Minecraft for Grades 3 to 5
+- Coding, Designing & Modding with Minecraft for Grades 3 to 5 👩‍💻
-- January 17 to March 13 (no class on February 14, early dismissal day), 8 sessions
+- January 17 to March 13 (no class on February 14, early dismissal day)
 - 3:05 to 4:35 pm in the library
-- $290 + $25 annual registration fee (if not a previous student)
+- 8 sessions for $290 + $25 annual registration fee (if not a previous student)

 {% include link.html link="https://app.amilia.com/store/en/wize-academy-of-vancouver-south-richmond/shop/programs/96476" text="📋 Learn more and sign up for Wize Computing" %}

 ## Thursdays

-#### Young Rembrandts — Drawing Classes for Kids
+#### Young Rembrandts — Drawing Classes for Kids ✏️
 - Grades 1 to 6
-- January 25 to March 14, 8 sessions
+- January 25 to March 14
 - 3:05 to 4:15 pm in the music room (on February 15, early dismissal day, class will run from 2:05 - 3:15 pm)
-- $176
+- 8 sessions for $176

 {% include link.html link="https://campscui.active.com/orgs/YoungRembrandtsMetroVancouver?season=3416639&session=61190739" text="📋 Learn more and sign up for Young Rembrandts" %}